zhoujh30/CarND-Vehicle-Detection-P5/README.md

 ### Sliding Window Search

 #### 1. Implement a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for this step can be found in 12th and 13th cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Vehicle-Detection-P5/blob/master/Vehicle_Detection.ipynb).

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]